cmargieson/cplh/docs/cplh/global-navigation-satellite-systems.md

 ## GNSS Errors

-GNSS positions are typically accurate to about 15 metres.
-Inaccuracies in GNSS positions typically arise due to:
+GNSS positions are accurate to about 15 metres.
+Inaccuracies in GNSS positions arise due to:

 - **Signal arrival calculation errors.** Your receiver can calculate signal travel time to within 10 nanoseconds.
 Since signals travel over a large distance at the speed of light, this still represents a position error of about three metres.

 - **Atmospheric effects.** The speed of GNSS signals can vary as they travel through the atmosphere.
-These error is smallest when the satellite is directly overhead and becomes greater for satellites nearer the horizon since the path through the atmosphere is longer.
-Atmospheric effects come from dispersion of the signal in the ionosphere and the effect of humidity and pressure in the troposphere.
+These error is smallest when the satellite is directly overhead and becomes greater for satellites nearer the horizon where the path through the atmosphere is longer.
+Atmospheric effects include signal dispersion in the ionosphere and the effect of humidity and pressure in the troposphere.

-- **Multipath effects.** Signals can bounce of objects like buildings and mountains.
+- **Multipath effects.** Signals can bounce off objects like buildings and mountains.
 This is less of an issue in moving vehicles, where the reflected signals result in obviously innacurate positions.

 - **Ephemeris and clock errors.** The satellite's position data (ephemeris) and its internal clock may not be perfectly accurate.